rpvyas/ReactBlog/README.md

 # ReactBlog
-This project follows Shawn Wassell's react course on O'reilly.
+This project follows Shaun Wassell's react course on O'reilly.